MWATelescope/manta-ray-client/README.md

 * Monitor the status of your jobs
 * Download your completed jobs

-There are two types of MWA ASVO jobs:
+There are three types of MWA ASVO jobs:

 * Conversion: Average, convert and download a visibility data set (and optionally apply calibration solutions).
 * Download: Package and download a raw visibility data set.
 (This is recommended for advanced users, as the raw visibility files are in an MWA-specific format and require conversion and calibration).